 Dr. Renee Hartz

-In this informational video, Dr Renee Hartz explains a highly effective treatment option for those suffering with peripheral neuropathy.
+In this informational video, Dr. Renee Hartz explains a highly effective treatment option for those suffering from peripheral nerve pain.
 Using the ReBuilder on virtually every patient with myofascial therapy.

 Dr. Tirri finds that his patients get better results faster.
 He uses the ReBuilder in all his care plans with his patients.